Beneficiary drawdown

 The same choice will be given to Louise on Carol’s death (assuming there’s anything left of course!) and so it can go on.

-This is a very important point, especially if they individual died before age 75 and has insufficient or no remaining lump sum death benefit allowance.
+This is a very important point, especially if the individual died before age 75 and has insufficient or no remaining lump sum death benefit allowance.
 If that is the case any lump sums would be partially or entirely liable to an income tax charge.
 However, if the beneficiaries elected to take the benefits as beneficiary drawdown, they would not be tested against the lump sum and death benefit allowance, avoiding a tax charge.
-Once the benefits are in the drawdown plan they can be paid tax free, even if the entire fund was paid out as one “income” payment.
+Once the benefits are in the drawdown plan, they can be paid tax free, even if the entire fund was paid out as one “income” payment.

 Pension schemes newsletter 149 — April 2023